Brian May on Eric Clapton and anti-vaxxers: "I'm sorry, I think they're fruticakes"

 Last month, the UK government declared that it will be making proof of vaccination a legal requirement at venues from the end of September.

-Following the announcement, Clapton shared a statement on anti-vaxxer Robin Monotti Graziadei’s Telegram account.
+Following the announcement, Clapton shared a statement on Italian architect and film producer Robin Monotti Graziadei’s Telegram account.

 “Following the PM’s announcement on Monday the 19th of July 2021, I feel honour bound to make an announcement of my own: I wish to say that I will not perform on any stage where there is a discriminated audience present.
 Unless there is provision made for all people to attend, I reserve the right to cancel the show.”